Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Abstract

 \section{Abstract}

-The capacity of bandlimited direct-detection channels is difficult to compute or approach because of the receiver nonlinearity.
-A generalized vector approximate message passing (GVAMP) detector is designed to achieve high rates with reasonable complexity.
+The capacity of bandlimited direct-detection channels is challenging to compute or approach due to the receiver non-linearity.
+A generalized vector approximate message passing (GVAMP) detector is designed to achieve high rates at a reasonable level of complexity.
 The rates increase by using multi-level coding and successive interference cancellation.
-The methods are applied to optical fiber channels with long intersymbol interference, as encountered in practice.
-Bipolar modulation operates within 0.3 bits per channel use (bpcu) of the real-alphabet coherent capacity for optically-amplified links, improving the best existing gap of 1 bpcu based on theory.
-Remarkably, bipolar modulation gains 6 decibels (dB) in power efficiency over unipolar modulation, and 3 dB for unamplified links.
-The detector is robust to changes in channel parameters such as the fiber length.
-The GVAMP complexity, measured in multiplications per information bit (mpib), is proportional to the number of iterations and the logarithm of the block length, and is substantially less than state-of-the-art neural networks.
-The receiver requires approximately 38 iterations to achieve a rate of 5 bpcu with 80 mpib.
+The methods are applied to fiber-optic channels with intersymbol interference caused by spectrally efficient pulse shapes, chromatic dispersion, and receiver sampling at twice the baud rate.
+Bipolar modulation operates within 0.26 bits per channel use (bpcu) of the real-alphabet coherent capacity for optically amplified links, reducing the best-known theoretical gap of 1 bpcu.
+Remarkably, bipolar modulation achieves 6 dB and 3 dB of power gain over unipolar modulation with and without optical amplification, respectively.
+Simulations with polar-coded modulation confirm the gains.
+The GVAMP complexity, measured in multiplications per information bit (mpib), is proportional to the number of iterations and to the logarithm of the block length, and is substantially lower than that of other equalizers.
+For example, a system with 64-ary bipolar modulation and a root-raised cosine pulse with a 1\% roll-off factor was simulated over 4 km of optically amplified standard single-mode fiber in the C-band.
+The GVAMP receiver requires 93 mpib to achieve 5 bpcu at 300 gigabaud.